-I was injured on the job.
+I was injured on the job in Louisiana.
 What should I do?

 If you haven’t already, seek medical attention and report your injury to your employer.
 Notify your supervisor and your HR representative immediately, and give them the date and location of the injury.
 This gets the clock started on the time your employer has to report the injury to the insurer.
 Failure on your part to report your injury in a timely manner may hurt your chances of receiving workers’ compensation.